-Footnotes continue on following page.
+Footnote continue on the following page.

-- (2) Sold by the Department in 2001. - (3) Sold by the Department in 2004. - (4) The Department's ownership interest terminated in 2013. - (5) The original Bond Anticipation Bonds ("BABs") for East Branch Extension Phase I Improvements and East Branch Extension Phase II exceeded the projected expenditures. \$44.5 million of the proceeds of the Water System Revenue Bonds Series AE refunding of the BABs was redistributed from East Branch Extension Phase I Improvements and East Branch Extension Phase II to Communications System Replacement, Edmonston Pump Replacement, Tehachapi East Afterbay, Perris Dam Remediation, and South Bay Aqueduct Enlargement. - (6) Projects are completed.
+(4) The Department's ownership interest terminated in 2013.

+- (5) The original Bond Anticipation Bonds ("BABs") for East Branch Extension Phase I Improvements and East Branch Extension Phase II exceeded the projected expenditures. \$44.5 million of the proceeds of the Water System Revenue Bonds Series AE refunding of the BABs was redistributed from East Branch Extension Phase I Improvements and East Branch Extension Phase II to Communications System Replacement, Edmonston Pump Replacement, Tehachapi East Afterbay, Perris Dam Remediation, and South Bay Aqueduct Enlargement. - (6) Projects are completed.
 Amounts are treated as "Estimated Future Capital Expenditures" pending reallocation. - (7) These projects are each a project authorized under the Water System Revenue Bonds Resolution as part of the Facilities Reconstruction and Improvement Project, the Department has decided to show these projects individually due to the estimated aggregate principal amount. - (8) Totals may not sum due to rounding.

 The Department may issue additional Water System Revenue Bonds in amounts substantially greater than the amounts described in this subsection to finance capital costs allocated to existing Water System Projects or to Water System Projects defined by supplemental resolutions to be adopted in the future.
-See "THE SERIES 1 NOTES - Security for the Series 1 Notes - Outstanding Obligations" and "STATE WATER PROJECT WATER SUPPLY - Long-Term Planning Efforts for the Delta - Water Supply Reliability, Delta Conservation and Infrastructure" herein.
+See "THE NOTES - Security for the Notes - Outstanding Obligations" and "STATE WATER PROJECT WATER SUPPLY - Long-Term Planning Efforts for the Delta - Water Supply Reliability, Delta Conservation and Infrastructure" herein.